It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: North American food retailer

-Project: Automated centralized appointment desk and reduced labor affected to scheduling by more than 60 percent.
+Project: Automate centralized appointment desk; reduced labor affected to scheduling by more than 60 percent in the first year.

 Enabler: Chainalytics (Atlanta, www.chainalytics.com)

 Project: Chainalytics created a custom justification/savings calculator based on freight rates & new container loading densities based on new packaging designs & TOPS (Total Optimization Packaging Software).

 Enabler: Choice Logistics (New York, www.choicelogistics.com)